 Epcot Fireworks Shows

-It debuted in 2021 for the 50th Anniversary and replaced the previous show called Illuminations.
+Epcot has 1 nighttime fireworks.
+While it used to be Harmonious (which debuted in 2021 for the 50th Anniversary and replaced the previous show called Illuminations), currently, Epcot Forever is running as an interim show.

 Important things to know about Epcot firework shows

-- During Harmonious, there’s action all around the World Showcase, including on the buildings.
+• There’s action all around the World Showcase, including on the buildings.
 Keep your eye out for the lasers and lights during the show.

-- Being up against the railing is ideal, but you can still get a get a good view a few rows back.
+• Being up against the railing is ideal, but you can still get a get a good view a few rows back.

-- Fireworks happen nightly at Epcot.
+• Fireworks happen nightly at Epcot.

-- Pavilions that are traditionally always busy (like Mexico) will have their spots go first.
+• Pavilions that are traditionally always busy (like Mexico) will have their spots go first.

-Best places to watch Harmonious
+Best places to watch Epcot fireworks

-- Best for a quick exit: If you need to exit out the front of the park, and you want to get out as quickly as possible, watch from the back of the crowd at World Showcase Plaza.
+• Best for a quick exit: If you need to exit out the front of the park, and you want to get out as quickly as possible, watch from the back of the crowd at World Showcase Plaza.
 Mexico and Canada would also get you to the front faster.
 If you need to exit out the International Gateway, watch from the bridge between France and the UK.

-- Best views outside of World Showcase Plaza and American Adventure: Italy and Canada
+• Best views outside of World Showcase Plaza and American Adventure: Italy and Canada

-- Best place to snag a spot late: Between France and Morocco
+• Best place to snag a spot late: Between France and Morocco

-- Best place to watch while sitting: Tables outside the Rose & Crown pub (not the tables that are part of the restaurant)
+• Best place to watch while sitting: Tables outside the Rose & Crown pub (not the tables that are part of the restaurant)

-- Best view outside Epcot: Topolinos
+• Best view outside Epcot: Topolinos

 How early should I get a spot for the fireworks at Epcot

-- How good of a spot you want.
+1. How good of a spot you want.
 (Best?
 Good?
 Anything will do?)

-- The size of your group.
+2. The size of your group.
 (It is a lot easier to get a spot with a group of 2 than with a group of 12.)

-- How busy the park is.
+3. How busy the park is.
 (Holidays are trickier than non-busy times of the year.)

-If you are visiting the Walt Disney World Resort outside the busy holiday season (or the 4th of July), 30 minutes early can get you a “pretty good” Harmonious fireworks viewing spot for a family of 4.
+If you are visiting the Walt Disney World Resort outside the busy holiday season (or the 4th of July), 30 minutes early can get you a “pretty good” fireworks viewing spot for a family of 4.

 But, if you want that coveted World Showcase Plaza spot, you should plan on grabbing a spot at least 60 minutes early or more if you want front row.